Register your interest and how to apply

-- You will also need to bring in all your Academic Certificates.
+- You will also need to bring in all of your academic certificates.

 If successful, you will be given a conditional offer, where the conditions will be clearly articulated to you in your letter.

-Some of the key conditions will be that :
+Some of the key conditions will be that you:

 - Have DBS Clearance

-- Confirmed you have the health and physical capacity to start training
+- Have confirmed you have the health and physical capacity to start training

-- You must have passed National Skill Tests in both Literacy and Numeracy.
+- Have strong literacy and numeracy skills.
 Please note that from October 2019, you will no longer need to take the National Skill Tests.
 Trainees will be benchmarked against a defined set of skills they will be expected to have by the end of their initial teacher training so that prospective teachers meet the high standards of literacy and numeracy required to be a teacher

 Subject knowledge enhancement